ICRAR/dlg_paletteGen/docs/index.md

 This is the palette generator of the [DALiuGE](https://daliuge.readthedocs.io) system.

-It processes a file or a directory of source files and produces a DALiuGE compatible palette file containing the information required to use the identified functions and classes and methods to construct computational workflows in [EAGLE](https://eagle-dlg.readthedocs.io).
+It parses the content of an installed module or processes a file or a directory of source files and produces DALiuGE compatible palette files containing the information required to use the identified functions and classes and methods to construct computational workflows in [EAGLE](https://eagle-dlg.readthedocs.io).
 For more detailed information please refer to the [usage documentation]( https://ICRAR.github.io/dlg_paletteGen/Usage) and the [detailed documentation](